 When I got married and started working, my family life and work took precedent over my art.
 I did manage to take a correspondence course with the Minneapolis School of Art.
 This helped keep my artistic aptitude somewhat wetted even though I could not pursue this full time.

-I enjoy working with acrylics but of late I have started doing some watercolors to expand my skill and knowledge.
+I like the versatility of working with acrylics but of late I have started doing some watercolors to expand my skill and knowledge.

 - Craig Johnstone